ST10283550/PROG/README.md

 1. Open and run the program.
 2. Once opened, there will be prompts onscreen.
 3. Input the name, quantity, and unit for each ingredient.
-4. Input the description for each step.
+4. Input a description for each step.
 5. The program will display the entered recipe.
 6. Finally, the modified recipe will be displayed.